Motorcycle accident lawyer Springfield MO guide for injured riders after a crash

 You can be polite without guessing.
 For example, you can say where you were traveling, what lane you were in, what direction the other vehicle came from, and what you observed.
 Avoid speculating about speed, distance, or fault if you are not certain.

-Report the Crash to Your Insurance Company, But Keep It Brief
+How to Report the Accident to Your Insurance

 Most insurance policies require timely notice of an accident.
 You should report the crash to your own insurance company, especially if there may be medical payments coverage, uninsured motorist coverage, underinsured motorist coverage, or collision coverage involved.